jvc-byte/Simple-Bank-Using-solidity/README.md

 ### Installation

-1. **Clone the repository:** Check [here](https://medium.com/@jvc-byte/how-to-clone-a-github-repository-in-remix-ide-two-steps-218d820824b1) for how to clone repository on Remix IDE.
+1. **Clone the repository:**clone the repo to your Remix IDE.
+Check [here](https://medium.com/@jvc-byte/how-to-clone-a-github-repository-in-remix-ide-two-steps-218d820824b1) for how to clone repository on Remix IDE.

 ## Usage